Victory!! The Thompson Divide is Protected Until 2044!!

 Jan.
 2023 – The BLM Comment Period closes; over 65,000 people submitted supportive comments.

-Oct.
-2024 – Goal: The Thompson Divide Administrative Withdrawal is finalized.
+April.
+2024 – Goal achieved!
+The Thompson Divide Administrative Withdrawal is finalized, giving this land 20 years of protections from oil and gas leasing and mining.
 This gives Congress time to pass legislation permanently protecting the Divide.